Marsy's Law: Changes made

 This measure amends the Constitution to require that criminal sentences imposed by the courts be carried out in compliance with the courts' sentencing orders and that such sentences shall not be "substantially diminished" by early release policies to alleviate overcrowding in prison or jail facilities.
 The measure directs that sufficient funding be provided by the Legislature or county boards of supervisors to house inmates for the full terms of their sentences, except for statutorily authorized credits which reduce those sentences.

 Changes affecting the granting and revocation of parole

 Background

 The Board of Parole Hearings conducts two different types of proceedings relating to parole.
 First, before CDCR releases an individual who has been sentenced to life in prison with the possibility of parole, the inmate must go before the board for a parole consideration hearing.
 Second, the board has authority to return to state prison for up to a year an individual who has been released on parole but who subsequently commits a parole violation.
 (Such a process is referred to as parole revocation.)
 A federal court order requires the state to provide legal counsel to parolees, including assistance at hearings related to parole revocation charges.

 Changes made

-Parole Consideration Procedures for Lifers.
 This measure changed the procedures to be followed by the board when it considers the release from prison of inmates with a life sentence.
 Specifically: